 Fault Recovery Analysis

-Prescient has experience crafting bifurcated analysis models to evaluate the resiliency of the grid after a fault has cleared.
+Prescient has crafted enhanced models to evaluate the resilience of the grid after

 Why Use Our Services?

-Since the 1960s, electric utilities have used computer-based transient stability models to determine if the electric power grid would stabilize or collapse after faults are cleared.
-The results of these studies provide a reasonable assessment of the ability of large, central generating stations to remain synchronized to the power grid.
-However, these studies do not account for renewable energy sources, which have been designed with different performance characteristics than central generating stations.
-They also do not account for customer loads of the future.
+Since the 1960s, electric utilities have used computer-based transient stability models to determine if the electric power grid would stabilize after faults are cleared.
+These studies provide a reasonable assessment of the ability of large, central generating stations to remain synchronized to the power grid.
+However, these studies do not account for high torque loads that stall when voltage dips below 70% for more than 50 milliseconds.

 Description of Services